We use income and assets tests to check if you can get some ABSTUDY payments and how much you might get.

 Your partner can earn up to $970 a fortnight and not affect your ABSTUDY.
 We reduce your payment by 50 cents for every dollar over $970.
 If you have dependent children, your partner can earn more before it affects your payment.
 The amount depends on your child’s age and circumstances.

-We use the parental means to assess parental income.
+We use the parental means test to assess parental income.
 There are 2 parts:

 If you’re dependent, we need your parents’ or guardians’ income details.